• Skip to primary navigation

 Related: Free Stuff For Pregnant Moms

-If you’re a soon-to-be first time mom, I know how excited you must be for your bump to finally arrive.
+If you’re a soon-to-be mom, I know how excited you must be for your bump to finally arrive.
 It’s the only time in your life when you’ll actually want weight gain.

 I remember feeling like it was taking forever, and then practically overnight, there it was!

-It’s also unlikely that you will begin developing a baby bump in early pregnancy before 12 weeks.
+It’s also unlikely that you will begin developing a baby bump very early in the first trimester.
 You can however, expect to gain an average of five pounds in that time.
 That would be from bloating (not from your baby yet!) caused by good old pregnancy hormones.

 Factors that might make you show earlier than average